PBara7a/rustychain/README.md

   - Everything is being stored in memory.

 - Next steps:
-  - Extract controller functions to their respective domains.
   - Better organization of files.
   - Make the chain data persistent.
   - User sign in and login to access their personal wallet.